What is influenza?

 Children are infected slightly more often than adults, due to their underdeveloped immune system.
 Also, children are more likely to get infected due to their poorer hygiene practices.

 - people of any age with chronic medical conditions (such as heart disease, those with lungs and airway problems and people suffering from diabetes or immune system problems),

 These people are more likely to suffer from severe illness than those who are otherwise healthy.

 How can influenza be prevented?

 Vaccination is the most effective way to prevent influenza.
-The EU Member States recommend seasonal influenza vaccination for risk groups, such as the elderly, as well as individuals with chronic medical conditions like heart disease, problems with the lungs and airways, diabetes or immune system problems.
+EU Member States recommend the seasonal influenza vaccination for risk groups, such as older adults, with age ranging from ≥50 to ≥65 years, depending on the country, and individuals with chronic medical conditions.

 An update of seasonal influenza vaccines is needed yearly, since influenza viruses constantly evolve.